 - Unnatural insertion of the grafts (Inexperienced Physician and Clinic)

 In a hair transplant, the front section of your head shouldn’t be the only part you care about.

-The back of your head, generally, is also a subject of the operation, grafts that will be planted on the front of your head are harvested from here.
+The back of your head is generally the subject of the operation.
+Grafts planted on the front of your head are harvested from here.